 Thresholds Performance Measure What does it show?
 Requires Improvement Good Outstanding Maximum time taken from contact to referral to Early Help Services The greatest time taken for a decision on what service is right for the child/ young person.
 5 working days 3 working days 1 working day Maximum time taken from referral to receiving Early Help Services The greatest delay experienced by a family from when the decision is made to when they receive the service.
 Should decrease with the introduction of the brokerage service.
 7 working days 5 working days 2 working days Percentage of cases where the threshold for contact is applied appropriately by ChECS (audit measure) Children and young people are referred for the right service that meets their needs.
-80-84 85-94 95-100 Percentage of contacts progressed in a timely manner (audit measure) The amount of contacts that receive a timely outcome - children and young people receive a service without delays 80-84 85-94 95-100 Qualitative Information Feedback from Children and Young People, Parents and Carers Fee edback from Sto ıff Audit of contacts shows that referrals are made promptly, and that were there is additional time taken for more complex decisions, Practice Managers have clear oversight and monitor this to keep delays to a minimum.
+80-84 85-94 95-100 Percentage of contacts progressed in a timely manner (audit measure) The amount of contacts that receive a timely outcome - children and young people receive a service without delays 80-84 85-94 95-100 Qualitative Information Feedback from Children and Young People, Parents and Carers Feedback from Staff aff Audit of contacts shows that referrals are made promptly, and that were there is additional time taken for more complex decisions, Practice Managers have clear oversight and monitor this to keep delays to a minimum.
 CAF Audits - shows children, young people and parents feel they have received a good service that has helped them, and the right service was provided at the right time.
-Social Work Staff Survey - Staff feel supported in decision making, and report they receive clear direction and their work overseen by Practice Managers.
-Safeguarding Children Operational Group feedback from partners is that families who need early help receive a good quality and timely service, and that they are notified of the outcome from their contacts quickly in and report and their work is an agers. ional Group - I families who and quality and are notified of
+Social Work Staff Survey - Staff feel supported in decision making, and report they receive clear direction and their work is overseen by Practice Managers.
+Safeguarding Children Operational Group - feedback from partners is that families who need early help receive a good quality and timely service, and that they are notified of the outcome from their contacts quickly g, and report ad their work is anagers. ional Group - t families who ad quality and are notified of